 The reference clock signal is always a 50% duty-cycle clock signal with a frequency of 100 MHz, generated by a Phase Locked Loop (PLL) inside the System Sync Module or inside the PXIe chassis.
 Here, with reference clock source, we refer to the source signal driving such PLL.
-The characteristics of such source signal determine the purity of the generated 100 MHz clock and ultimately impact the performance of your measurement results.
-Detailed explanations are provided in the System Setup Guide available on www.keysight.com.
-Keysight PXIe chassis systems supported by PathWave Test Sync Executive 2021 allow the following possible reference clock sources:
+The characteristics

 - 1. M9032A or M9033A PXIe System Sync Module (SSM): in this case the OCXO (Oven-Controlled Xtal Oscillator) inside the SSM is used as a reference clock source - 2.
 High Performance Reference Clock Source output featured in the Keysight M9046A PXIe Chassis - 3.
 Internal clock reference of a Keysight M9044A or M9046A PXIe Chassis - 4.
-100 MHz signal taken from the chassis backplane source and mode configuration must be set in the Python code by setting the ref\clock\ source and ref\clock\mode Python Variables to the corresponding constants defined in the RefClockConfig class.
+100 MHz signal taken from the chassis backplane

+To configure each of the possible sources and modes, please refer to the KS2201A System Setup Guide for anything concerning the HW connections to be made.
+On top of HW connections, the corresponding source and mode configuration must be set in the Python code by setting the ref\clock\source and ref\clock\mode Python Variables to the corresponding constants defined in the RefClockConfig class.
 The chassis number where the reference clock source is located must be also specified, together with the frequency of the external reference (if external mode is configured).

-To configure each of the possible sources and modes, please refer to the System Setup Guide for anything concerning the HW connections to be made.
-On top of HW connections, the corresponding

-In the case of a single-chassis system with no SSM, HPRCS or internal chassis clock reference (for example because the chassis model is different than M904x), the 100 MHz clock reference from the chassis backplane is used.
+In the case of a single-chassis system with no SSM, HPRCS or internal chassis clock reference (for example, because the chassis model is different than M904x), the 100 MHz clock reference from the chassis backplane is used.
 For such case, please select ref\clock\source = self.ref\clock\config.SINGLE\CHASSIS\NO\SOURCE.